aabdurakhmanov/uzbekcha-gapir/README.md

 ## About
 Overview
 This Python project is a simple yet powerful Text-to-Speech (TTS) converter designed specifically for the Uzbek language.
 It allows users to input text in the Uzbek language and obtain a natural-sounding audio output of the provided text.
 This tool can be a valuable resource for various applications, such as:

+- [Accessibility: Enhance the accessibility of digital content by providing audio versions for visually impaired users who understand Uzbek.]
+- [Language Learning: Aid language learners in improving their Uzbek pronunciation and comprehension.]
+- [Voice Assistants: Integrate Uzbek TTS into voice assistant applications or services.]

 #
 ![image](https://user-images.githubusercontent.com/76531073/178923882-1548d681-efd4-4469-9979-5bc48fea69cd.png)
 (1)